wxgao33/xMarkerFinder/README.md

 - Output files:
 specificity_result.txt: AUC values of models constructed with *candidate biomarkers* in other related diseases.
 specificity_auc.pdf: the visualization of the specificity_result.txt.
-##### 9b*.
-Alternative specificity assessment.
+##### 9c.
+Model specificity assessment.
-Random samples of case and control class of other diseases are added into the classification model, respectively, both labelled as “control”, the variations of corresponding AUCs of which are calculated used for visualization.
+Random samples of case and control class of other diseases are added into the classification model, respectively, both labeled as “control”, the variations of corresponding AUCs of which are calculated and used for visualization.
 ```
-$ python alt_9b_Specificity_add.py -W /workplace/ -m train_metadata.txt -p candidate_biomarker.txt -q test_metadata.txt -l test_profile.txt -a other_metadata.txt -x other_profile.txt -g Group -e exposure -b Cohort -c classifier -r hyperparamter.txt -n 5 -s 0 -o TEST
+$ python 9c_Specificity_add.py -W /workplace/ -m train_metadata.txt -p candidate_biomarker.txt -q test_metadata.txt -l test_profile.txt -a other_metadata.txt -x other_profile.txt -g Group -e exposure -b Cohort -c classifier -r hyperparamter.txt -n 5 -s 0 -o TEST
 ```
 ```
 -q input external metadata file for the test dataset
 -l input external microbial relative abundance file as the test dataset
 -a input metadata file of samples from other diseases
--x input microbial relative abundance file of samples from other diseases
+-x input microbial relative abundance file of samples from other non-target diseases
 -e the control group name (in example file: CTR)
 -b the column name of cohort(dataset)
 -n the number of samples to add into the model each time